 A Brief Bio

-A Chinese born and raised in Malaysia, Celeste currently lives in NYC with her Pomeranian, Hamlet, since completing her MFA in Creative Writing.
+A Chinese born and raised in Malaysia, Celeste currently lives in NYC with her husband and their Pomeranian, Hamlet, since completing her MFA in Creative Writing.
 Celeste writes mainly middle-grade and young adult fiction.
 As a reader, she is generally a sucker for books with lots of action and adventure, with a little bit of romance thrown in.
 She also dabbles in other forms of writing, such as poetry, picture books, fan fiction, blogging and musical script writing.